hms-dbmi/pic-sure-i2b2-transmart/architecture/README.md

 ### Directory mapping as described by the docker-compose file

-The docker-compose file specifies a variety of host-mapped volumes.
+The docker-compose file specifies a variety of host-mapped *volumes*.
 These volumes express files and folders that are overlayed on top of the file system view that the service containers run within.
 This allows us to configure environment specific settings and files external to the docker-compose service stack without using